MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joinoperator.md

 ## Join flavors

 The exact flavor of the join operator is specified with the *kind* keyword.
-Kusto supports the following flavors of the join operator:
+The following flavors of the join operator are supported:

 |Join kind|Description|
 |--|--|